Nina Nesbitt: 2011–2013: Early career

-2012–2013: The Apple Tree, Boy, Stay Out and Way in the World

 Her second EP, The Apple Tree, was released in April 2012 via AWAL and reached No. 6 on the iTunes download charts after receiving airplay on BBC Radio 1, and also reached No. 1 on the iTunes singer/songwriter chart.
 On 9 October 2012, Nesbitt embarked on her second UK headline tour, to support the release of her debut single, "Boy", under new label, Island Records.
 The tour included support from singer-songwriter Josh Kumra and singer-songwriter Billy Lockett.
 The tour commenced on 9 October 2012 at Òran Mór, Glasgow, Scotland and finished on 18 October 2012 at Dingwalls, London, England.
 Her third EP, Stay Out, was released on 8 April 2013; its title track of the same name entered the charts at No. 21 in April 2013.
 Her next EP, Way in the World, was released on 21 July 2013.
 The title track was released as a single, and the music video released on 12 June 2013.
 Nesbitt's next single was a cover of the Fleetwood Mac song, "Don't Stop", and is used in an advert for the department store John Lewis.
-On 6 September 2013, Nesbitt sang "Flower of Scotland" at Hampden Park before Scotland faced Belgium in a Group A World Cup Qualifier.
+On 6 September 2013, Nesbitt sang "Flower of Scotland" at Hampden Park before Scotland played Belgium in a Group A World Cup Qualifier.

-2013–2014: Peroxide
+2013–2017: Peroxide

 On 25 November 2013, Nesbitt announced on her Twitter and Facebook pages that her debut studio album, Peroxide, would be released on 17 February 2014 in the United Kingdom.
 Nesbitt did an album signing tour around the UK, starting in Edinburgh on the day the album was released.
 Peroxide entered the UK Album Charts at number 1 in Scotland and 11 in the rest of the UK.
 The lead single from the album, "Selfies" was released on 9 February 2014.
 She released her fifth EP, Nina Nesbitt, exclusively in the US on 1 April 2014.

-2016–2017: Modern Love EP and Life in Colour

 In 2016, Nesbitt announced the release of her newest EP, Modern Love, featuring her "radical new look."
 She also announced a three-date UK Tour, that took place from 26 to 28 January.

 Following its World Exclusive on Radio 1, her single "Chewing Gum" became available for download on Apple Music and Spotify on 10 January.
 On 27 April, Nesbitt performed at the Young Scot Awards at Edinburgh's International Conference Centre.
 In June, she started the project Songs I Wrote for You, where she asked her fans to send her their personal love stories and she would write a song about it.
 In October 2016, she released a five-track EP titled Life in Colour with the songs of the project under her own label.